LLNL/axom/src/docs/sphinx/web/getting_started.rst

 **Example:** ::

- # From the root of the asctoolkit repo, with cmake in your path run:
+ 1. From the root of the asctoolkit repo, with cmake in your path run:
        ./scripts/config-build.py

      # If no options are provided, will configure and create a build directory with the default compiler for this platform

- # cd into the build directory; e.g.,
+ 2.  cd into the build directory; e.g., cd build-chaos-gnu-debug
-   cd build-chaos-gnu-debug

- # build the toolkit libs and unit tests
+ 3. Build the toolkit libs and unit tests make
-   make

- # run the toolkit unit tests
+ 4. Run the toolkit unit tests make test
-   make test

 --------------------------------
 Configuring manually using CMake
 --------------------------------
 You can also execute CMake directly to configure a build. ::

- # from the root of the asctoolkit repo
+ 1. From the root of the asctoolkit repo:
     # our CMake setup disallows in-source builds, so you need to create a build directory

          mkdir mybuild
          cd mybuild

- # configure an out-of-source build in a directory named "build-debug"
-   cmake  -DCMAKE_BUILD_TYPE=Debug ../src
+ 2. Configure an out-of-source build in a directory named "build-debug" cmake  -DCMAKE_BUILD_TYPE=Debug ../src

- # or, to include a default cache file you can use the -C option
+     or, to include a default cache file you can use the -C option

- # cmake  -DCMAKE_BUILD_TYPE=Debug -C ../host-configs/other/Darwin.cmake ../src
+         cmake  -DCMAKE_BUILD_TYPE=Debug -C ../host-configs/other/Darwin.cmake ../src

- # cmake  -DCMAKE_BUILD_TYPE=Debug -C ../host-configs/$SYS_TYPE.cmake ../src
+         cmake  -DCMAKE_BUILD_TYPE=Debug -C ../host-configs/$SYS_TYPE.cmake ../src

- # build the toolkit libs and unit tests
+ 3. Build the toolkit libs and unit tests make
-   make

- # run the toolkit unit tests
+ 4. Run the toolkit unit tests
         make test

 You can use ccmake or cmake-gui to modify specific build options.